 Pulau Ubin’s original name in Malay, Pulau Batu Jubin, means “Granite Stone Island”.3 The island was known for its granite quarries, but these are now inactive and have become scenic viewpoints.4 Amenities for outdoor recreational activities are available on the island today, and it is well-known for being home to Chek Jawa Wetlands, a rich ecosystem.5 There have been many efforts to conserve Pulau Ubin’s rich natural and cultural heritage.

-In 1825, exactly one year after Singapore was ceded to the British, Dr John Crawfurd the Resident, made an expedition trip around the island, Pulau Ubin or Obin as it was spelt, to take formal possession of it.
-On 4 August 1825, they landed in Pulo Obin, hoisted a British Flag there, and fired a 21-gun salute.
-The occupants then were a few woodcutters living in huts.6
+In 1825, exactly one year after Singapore was ceded to the British, John Crawfurd, the Resident, made an expedition around Pulau Ubin, or Pulo Obin as it was spelt then, to take formal possession of it.
+Crawfurd’s party landed on the island on 4 August 1825, hoisted the British flag and fired a 21-gun salute.
+The island’s occupants then were a few woodcutters living in huts.6

 World War II